Written by Flexy.Global

 7. Augmented Reality (AR) and Virtual Reality (VR) Interface design create immersive experiences where users interact with 3D environments.
 Used in gaming, training simulations, and certain specialized applications, they rely on specialized equipment like VR headsets or AR glasses.

 Great UI design is like a cloak of invisibility, you don't notice it's there.
 It lets you use a website or app easily, helping you find what you need without any trouble.
-Here are some easy tips from big names like Apple and Google for making a great UI:
+Here are some easy user interface design principles I like to follow from big names like Apple and Google:

 • The advised target size (size of an interactive element like a button) is 44 by 44 CSS pixels according to WCAG 2.5.5, Target Size (Enhanced) (Level AAA) guidelines.